Pizcofy/Pizcofy/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Stunx, the FS in my nick means "Fake Spiderman".
+I'm Pizcofy.
 I like superheroes, especially those from Marvel, I'm a fan of Terminator (?), And I like classics.
 I am also ROMHacker Pokemon GBA.

 * 😄 Pronouns: He/him